emkayonline/tw5visjs/README.md

 To run the visual tests, view the tiddler called ShowTimelineTests.
 This will show messages for the cases that test for invalid parameters, formats etc.

-## Roadmap

-* I intend to support the graph view in vis.js.